simon-panek/code-401-dotnet-prework/prework-readings.md

 Once you complete the readings, continue onto the lab assignments but keep the content of what you read into consideration as you work through the tutorials.

+After completing the readings above, complete the ***technical quiz*** located in your Canvas.
+This quiz will be a maximum of 2 attempts, and will be untimed.